EnyanX/Portfolio/README.md

 # Personal Portfolio Website
 ## Overview
 This is my personal portfolio project build with ReactJS, Bootstrap, and Google Fonts!
 It showcases my skills, projects, and professional journey as a software engineer.
-The portfolio is deployed and accessible on Netlify [enyanxia.netlify.com](https://enyanxia.netlify.app).
+The portfolio is deployed on Netlify and accessible via [enyanxia.com](https://enyanxia.com).

 ## Table of Contents